 Marketable securities usually have short maturity periods like 11 months which makes the liquidation of these investments easy as opposed to securities that have long-term maturity periods.
-Most common examples of such financial instruments are bonds, stocks, exchange-traded funds and preferred shares amongst others.
+Most common examples of such financial instruments are bonds, stocks, exchange-traded funds, and preferred shares amongst others.

 Certificate of deposit entitles the holder of such investment product to a lump sum amount, including the principal and the interest accrued on the principal.
 The certificate of deposit will lead to liquidity in reaching the maturity period.
 It amounts to a special kind of savings instrument, which freezes the interest rate, term period, principal, and the bank or the credit institution after it is opened.

-Liquidation of a certificate of deposits before the maturity period will attract penalty, and the penalty amount usually depends on the term period.
+Liquidation of a certificate of deposits before the maturity period will attract a penalty, and the penalty amount usually depends on the term period.

 The market for equities or stocks can be held to be liquid only if the purchase and selling of shares can happen quickly with minimal impact on the price of the shares.
 The shares that are traded on big stock exchanges are usually found to be liquid.

 The ease with which a company or an individual is capable of meeting financial obligations, using liquid assets constitutes accounting liquidity.
 It involves the comparison of the liquid assets held by the company or an individual to that of current liabilities in a financial year.
-Accounting liquidity may be measured by current ratio and cash ratio.
+Accounting liquidity may be measured by the current ratio and cash ratio.

-Current ratio is also referred to as working capital that takes into account the current assets that may be liquidated into cash within a financial year.
+The current ratio is also referred to as working capital that takes into account the current assets that may be liquidated into cash within a financial year.

 |Current Ratio = Current Assets / Current Liabilities|

-On the contrary, cash ratio measures the cash flow that will meet the current liabilities.
+On the contrary, the cash ratio measures the cash flow that will meet the current liabilities.
 It is usually an indicator of short-term liquidity.

 |Cash Ratio = Cash (or equivalents) + Investments (short-term) / Current liabilities|

 Liquidity is important for individuals, corporations, as well as markets.
-In spite of holding high-value assets, any of these entities may experience liquidity crunch if such assets cannot be converted into cash within a short period.
+In spite of holding high-value assets, any of these entities may experience a liquidity crunch if such assets cannot be converted into cash within a short period.
 It may so happen that there may be distress selling of assets in order to meet the liquidity demands or short-term obligations.